resatarikan/SQL-tips-and-tricks/README.md

 ;
 ```

+Unfortunately it looks like `QUALIFY` is only available in the big data warehouses (Snowflake, Amazon Redshift, Google BigQuery) but I had to include this because it's so useful.

 ### You can (but shouldn't always) `GROUP BY` column position

 Instead of using the column name, you can `GROUP BY` or `ORDER BY` using the